manuelecastro/evry-s-university/README.md

 11. **EmployeeRole** (enum)
    - 'Dean', 'Secretary'

-# R E Q U I R E M E N T S
+# REQUIREMENTS

 1. The `Student` must be able to:
-    a.
-Check their current classes;
+    - Check their current classes;
-    b.
-Check past classes (the class must show the student's grade);
+    - Check past classes (the class must show the student's grade);
-    c.
-Quit a class.
+    - Quit a class.
-2. The `Professor` must be able to:
+3. The `Professor` must be able to:
-    a.
-Grade students;
+    - Grade students;
-    b.
-List their classes;
+    - List their classes;
-    c.
-List the students from a `Class`.
+    - List the students from a `Class`.
 In this functionality, you must present the option to sort the students by alphabetical order (a to z or z to a).
 Sort the students using Merge Sort or Quick Sort.
 If you have difficulties coding these algorithms, code the Selection Sort.
-3. The `Secretary` employee must be able to:
+5. The `Secretary` employee must be able to:
-    a.
-Add/remove/update students;
+    - Add/remove/update students;
-    b.
-Add/remove students from a course;
+    - Add/remove students from a course;
-    c.
-Add/remove students from classes;
+    - Add/remove students from classes;
-    d.
-Close classes (if a class has the endDate set, it's closed, nothing in it can be updated)
+    - Close classes (if a class has the endDate set, it's closed, nothing in it can be updated)
-4. The `Dean` employee must be able to do everything the Secretary can plus:
+7. The `Dean` employee must be able to do everything the Secretary can plus:
-    a.
-Add/remove employees
+    - Add/remove employees

-# N O T E S
+# NOTES

 - Use the employeeId and studentId as the identifier to log in to the system (this is the matrícula), there is no password for now.
 - Create a global class that will act as a database, and use the **Singleton** design pattern to access it when needed.
 The `Database` class would look like this.